isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 2. How much does the on-arrival COVID-19 test cost?

 Each PCR test costs S$125 (including Goods and Services Tax).
-You are strongly encouraged to book and make payment for the test before you arrive in Singapore.
+You are strongly encouraged to <a href="https://safetravel.changiairport.com/" target="_blank">book and make payment</a> for the test before you arrive in Singapore.

 #### 3. If my travel plans have changed, how do I edit the booking for my on-arrival COVID-19 PCR test at the airport?

 To edit a booking:

-1. Login to your Safe Travel Concierge (STC) account, navigate to ‘My Trips’ and choose the specific trip that you wish to change.
+1. Login to your <a href="https://safetravel.changiairport.com/" target="_blank">Safe Travel Concierge (STC) account</a> , navigate to ‘My Trips’ and choose the specific trip that you wish to change.

-2. If you do not have a STC account, please request for assistance to change your trip details by emailing swabtest.datechange@changiairport.com.
+2. If you do not have a STC account, please request for assistance to change your trip details by emailing <a href="mailto:swabtest.datechange@changiairport.com" target="_blank">swabtest.datechange@changiairport.com</a>.

 Note: Bookings not cancelled up to 7 days after the scheduled booking date will be automatically refunded.
 All cancellations and refunds are subjected to a S$3 fee.